ProjetoUmPorTodosTodosPorUm/api/README.md

 ```

 ### Preview
-Build the preview image of API ``$ npm run build:docker:preview`` then start the [Server](https://github.com/ProjetoUmPorTodosTodosPorUm/server) in preview mode.
+Build the preview image of this componenet with ``$ npm run build:docker:preview`` and others, then start the [Server](https://github.com/ProjetoUmPorTodosTodosPorUm/server) in preview mode.

 ### Production
-Build the production image of API ``$ npm run build:docker`` then start the [Server](https://github.com/ProjetoUmPorTodosTodosPorUm/server) in production mode.
+Build the production image of this componenet with ``$ npm run build:docker`` and others, then start the [Server](https://github.com/ProjetoUmPorTodosTodosPorUm/server) in production mode.

 ## Documentation